hsp-iit/pybullet-robot-envs/pybullet_robot_envs/README.md

 ## Task environments

-Thw different task environments concerning the same robot differ mostly for:
+The different task environments concerning the same robot differ mostly for:
   - the extended observations provided;
   - the reward function.